 Extract

-Live! in an unpredictable world“Crises, upheavals, illness do not arise by chance.
-They serve as indicators for us to correct a trajectory, explore new directions, experience another path in life.”
+To live!
+In an unpredictable world"Crises, upheavals, and illness do not arise by chance.
+They serve as indicators to correct our trajectory, explore new directions, and experiment with a different path in life."

 Foreword

-Who could have imagined at the beginning of 2020 that, two months later, half the world's population would be confined, there would be no more planes in the sky, no more tourists in Venice, and we would be experiencing a historic global economic recession?
-The Covid-19 pandemic, although not the most serious that humanity has ever known, reveals the extreme vulnerability of the globalized world.
-When the Black Death wiped out more than a third of Europeans (around 25 million people) in the mid-14th century, the Chinese or Indians were not affected, and they were probably not even informed.
+Who could have imagined at the beginning of 2020 that, two months later, half the world's population would be under lockdown, there would be no more planes in the sky, no more tourists in Venice, and we would be experiencing a historic global economic recession?
+The Covid-19 pandemic, while not the most serious humanity has ever known, reveals the extreme vulnerability of the globalized world.
+When the Black Death decimated more than a third of Europeans (approximately 25 million people) in the mid-14th century, the Chinese and Indians were not affected, and they were probably not even aware of it.
 For better or for worse, we are all connected today, and a simple virus, emerging in any corner of the globe, can bring the global economy to its knees and impact the lives of nearly 8 billion people.
-Because every aspect of our existence has been disrupted by this pandemic: our family and professional lives, as well as our relationship with the world, space, and time.
-We are affected or distressed—for ourselves and for our loved ones—by illness and death.
+Because it is indeed every dimension of our existence that has been disrupted by this pandemic: our family and professional lives, as well as our relationship to the world, to space, and to time.
+We are affected or anxious—for ourselves and for our loved ones—by illness and by death.
 But also by material insecurity, by the loss of our freedom of movement, by the impossibility of planning for the future.

-Faced with such upheavals, we can grit our teeth and hope that everything will return to the way it was as quickly as possible.
+Faced with such upheaval, we can grit our teeth and hope that everything will return to normal as quickly as possible.
 This seems illusory to me.
 Not only because we cannot emerge from such chaos in a few months, but above all because the root causes that led to this situation will persist after the end of the Covid-19 pandemic.
-As I already explained at length in 2012 in my book The Healing of the World , the contemporary crisis is systemic: all the crises we are experiencing in our globalized world – economic, health, ecological, migratory, social, etc. – are linked together by the same consumerist and profit-maximizing logic, in the context of deregulated globalization.
+As I explained at length in my 2012 book, *The Healing of the World *, the contemporary crisis is systemic: all the crises we are experiencing in our globalized world—economic, health, environmental, migratory, social, etc.—are linked by the same logic of consumerism and profit maximization, within the context of deregulated globalization.
 The pressure exerted on the planet and on human societies is unsustainable in the long term.
-If we seek to start again “as before,” we will go from economic crisis to economic crisis, from ecological crisis to ecological crisis, from social crisis to social crisis, and from health crisis to health crisis.
-The real solution is to change our logic, to escape the consumerist frenzy, to relocate entire sections of economic activities, to regulate finance, to move from "always more" to well-being, from competition to collaboration.
+If we try to go back to "business as usual," we will lurch from economic crisis to economic crisis, from environmental crisis to environmental crisis, from social crisis to social crisis, and from health crisis to health crisis.
+The real solution is to change our logic, to move away from the consumer frenzy, to relocate entire sectors of economic activity, to regulate finance, to move from "always more" to well-being, from competition to collaboration.

-These big questions, crucial for the future of humanity and the planet, are the subject of another book I have been working on for over a year with Nicolas Hulot (which will probably be published in the second half of 2020).
-For now, the question I want to address in this short book is quite different: how can we live as well as possible in times of crisis?
-While waiting for the hypothetical paradigm shift to which more and more of us are aspiring, what inner solution can we find to face the health crisis, the upheavals in our lifestyles and the anxieties that result from it?
+These major questions, crucial for the future of humanity and the planet, are the subject of another book I've been working on for over a year with Nicolas Hulot (which will likely be published in the second half of 2020).
+For now, the question I want to address in this short work is quite different: how can we live as well as possible in times of crisis?
+While awaiting the hypothetical paradigm shift that more and more of us are hoping for, what inner solutions can we find to cope with the health crisis, the upheaval in our lifestyles, and the anxieties that follow?
 How can we try to remain calm, even happy, in an increasingly chaotic and unpredictable world?
-Or, to put it another way: while waiting for the world to change, how can we change ourselves or transform our outlook to adapt as positively as possible to a reality that destabilizes us?
+Or, to put it another way: while we wait for the world to change, how can we change ourselves or transform our perspective to adapt as positively as possible to a reality that destabilizes us?

-I therefore conceived this book as a manual for survival and inner growth, that is, a manual for resilience, providing readers with advice on how to live better during this painful and destabilizing period in many ways.
-I drew a lot of inspiration from philosophers of the past—such as the Stoics, Montaigne, or Spinoza—who lived and thought during periods of profound crisis and who offer us essential reflections on how best to navigate adversity.
-But I also draw inspiration from more contemporary considerations, particularly those from neuroscience and psychology, which offer us valuable keys to dealing with disruptions to our fundamental biological, psychological, and emotional needs.
+I therefore conceived this book as a survival and inner growth manual—in other words, a resilience manual—offering readers advice on how to live better during this painful and destabilizing period.
+I drew much inspiration from philosophers of the past—such as the Stoics, Montaigne, and Spinoza—who lived and thought during periods of profound crisis and who provide us with essential insights for navigating adversity.
+But I also draw on more contemporary considerations, particularly from neuroscience and psychology, which offer us valuable keys to coping with the disruptions to our fundamental biological, psychological, and emotional needs.

 May this little book, written in the urgency of the present time, bring lasting light and comfort to all who read it.